 Another highlight in ADA Guidelines 2021 regarding this is, a Middlebury-based soap company in Vermont has been awarded as Spirit of the ADA Award.

-ADA and in extension the 2021 ADA Guidelines compliance is necessary as this prohibits being bias based on disability.
+ADA and in extension the 2022 ADA Guidelines compliance is necessary as this prohibits being biased based on disability.
 The government ensures that the disabled have access to a conventional American life, including all digital content.

 Websites must be in accordance with the standards of accessibility design, or some severe lawsuits could be filed against you, resulting in heavy fines.
 If you are a website owner, keep a proper check on its accessibility.
 This could save you some bills.